Keep the Trail Access info current...

 Goldfields & Mining

-An easily accessible mountain walk giving outstanding views of Lake St Clair, Mt Olympus, Frenchmans Cap and the headwaters of the Franklin River.
+An easily accessible mountain walk giving outstanding views of Lake St Clair, Mount Olympus, Frenchmans Cap and the headwaters of the Franklin River.

 As the altitude increases, vegetation changes from eucalypt forest to patches of cool temperate rainforest in the gullies.
 As you climb higher, the vegetation changes again to sub-alpine forest, dominated by snow gums (Eucalyptus coccifera) and stunted rainforest.
 Towards the summit, alpine plant communities dominate and during late spring and early summer they provide a colourful display of fragrant flowers.